rosshadden/sublime-xpath/README.md

 - Integrate with the awesome [BracketHighlighter plugin](https://packagecontrol.io/packages/BracketHighlighter)?
 For efficiency - as we have already stored the location of each tag - and it will get round the large distance between tags limitation that BH has.
 It could also remove some duplicate navigation functionality when both plugins are installed.
 - Allow defining custom XPath functions in the sublime-settings file.
 - Allow defining variables as XPath expressions that would get evaluated into a nodeset.
-- Option to disable auto completion completely, or just the intelligent part of auto completion.

 ## Contributors